 Breast Cancer Fundraising Pledge Drives

-DoJiggy offers free donations websites that can be used for this type of breast cancer fundraising drive.
+We offer free donation websites that can be used for this type of breast cancer fundraising drive.

 Don’t forget to make the donation process easy for your supporters.
-People are busy and convenience is a must to getting the participation levels and meeting the financial goals you seek.
-Provide a way for people to contribute online in case they cannot make the event, and make collecting donations and pledges easy for participants to reach their goals by implementing easy-to-use online fundraising software tools from DoJiggy.
+People are busy, and convenience is a must to get the participation levels and meet the financial goals you seek.
+Provide a way for people to contribute online in case they cannot make the event, and make collecting donations and pledges easy for participants to reach their goals by implementing easy-to-use online fundraising software tools.

 DoJiggy’s Software Makes Planning and Executing Breast Cancer Fundraising Events Simple and Successful